 Ans: We should switch off the electrical appliances when not in use.
 Water and food should not be wasted.
 Close the tap when not in use.
 Dump the objects made of plastic and glass in designated recycling boxes.
 Plastic, paper, or glass must be recycled or reused and not dumped with other wastes.

 This is because objects made of plastic do not get decomposed easily.
 Besides soil fertility, they badly affect our environment.
-We should dispose of the wastes safely and not disperse in public places.
-These are a few things that can be done to become more environment-friendly.
+We should dispose of the wastes safely and not disperse them in public places.
+These are a few things that can be done to become more environment friendly.